Fuad Abdurahmanov

-Fuad Hasan oglu Abdurahmanov (Fuad Həsən oğlu Əbdürəhmanov; May 11, 1915 in Nukha (Sheki), Azerbaijan, Russian Empire – June 15, 1971 in Baku, Azerbaijan SSR, USSR) was a popular Azerbaijani monument sculptor.
+Fuad Hasan oghlu Abdurahmanov (Fuad Həsən oğlu Əbdürəhmanov; May 11, 1915 in Nukha (Sheki), Azerbaijan, Russian Empire – June 15, 1971 in Baku, Azerbaijan SSR, Soviet Union) was a popular Azerbaijani monument sculptor.
 He received many awards, including: Honored Worker of Arts of the Azerbaijan SSR (1943), People's Artist of the Azerbaijan SSR (1955), the first Azerbaijani to become a corresponding member of the Academy of Arts of the USSR (1949), and Laureate of the State Stalin Prize two times (1947, 1951).

 Biography

 Fuad Abdurahmanov was born on May 11, 1915, in Nukha (Sheki).
 He was born into the family of Hasan Jafar oglu Abdurahmanov, a local civil servant.

 In 1929, Abdurahmanov’s family moved to Yevlakh and later relocated to Baku.
 In Baku, the family of the future sculptor rented a two-room apartment in Icheri Sheher, on Mammadyarov street.
 1929 became an important year for Fuad.
 This was the year that he entered the Painting School of Baku.
 After beginning his studies in Baku, he later studied at the Academy of Arts in Saint Petersburg (1935–1940) at Matvey Genrikhovich Manizer.

 In 1934, twelve-year-old Fuad Abdurahmanov’s composition, Shot, was exhibited in an exhibition dedicated to the 100th anniversary of the poet Ferdowsi.
 This later became a permanent exhibit in the Azerbaijan State Museum of Art, named after Rustam Mustafayev.
-In 1938, Fuad Abdurahmanov began to work on Fuzûlî’s statue opening a pantheon of eminent Azerbaijani poets and writers established on Nizami Museum’s loggia in Baku.
-A contest for the best pictorial portrait and monument of Nizami Ganjavi declared in connection with 800th anniversary had a great importance at the end of the 1930s.
+In 1938, Fuad Abdurahmanov began to work on Fuzûlî’s statue, opening a pantheon of eminent Azerbaijani poets and writers established on Nizami Museum’s loggia in Baku.
+A contest for the best pictorial portrait and monument of Nizami Ganjavi declared in connection with the 800th anniversary had a great importance at the end of the 1930s.
 As a result of the contest, the project was awarded to Fuad Abdurahmanov and architects Sadig Dadashov and Mikayil Huseynov.